vdsabev/firemail/README.md

 Use Firebase Cloud Functions to host a web service that sends email.

 # Required configuration
+You can either fork this repository and configure it, or use the package in your own project.
+In both cases, you'll need to do the following:

 1. If you haven't, create a firebase project: https://console.firebase.google.com
-2. Install dependencies using `npm install`
-3. Create a `.firebaserc` file with the following structure:
+2. In your root folder, create a `.firebaserc` file with the following structure:
     ```json
     {
       "projects": {